RafaelOfEldor/ecommerce-app/README.md

 same .env file from the version with docker compose as well as same root/frontend/client/runtime-env.js.

-ensure your backend gets this environmental variable:
+ensure your backend gets these environmental variables:

 ```
 REACT_APP_BASE_URL=http://localhost:3000
+GOOGLE_DISCOVERY_URL=[your_google_discovery_url]
+GOOGLE_CLIENT_ID=[your_google_client_id]
 ```

+If you don't have google discovery stuff, you can alternatively just remove the LoginWithOpenidButton in frontend/client/pages/LoginPage.jsx.

 then, start your backend isolated through intellij or something, and once that succeds go into frontend directory and enter: